-Percoll is supplied sterile and can be stored for up to two years in an unopened container.
-At -20° C, it can only be stored approximately six months.
-If stored at -20° C, gradients form upon thawing, necessitating mixing the contents of the bottle before use.
-Preformed Refractive index 1.36 1.35 1.35 1.34 1.34 1.34 1.33 1.00 1.05 1.10 1.15 1.20 gradients can be stored for weeks without a change in gradient shape, provided that the gradient is sterile and not physically disturbed.
-It may be autoclaved at 120C for 30 minutes without any change in properties.
+At $-20\,^{\circ}$ C, a solution can only be stored approximately six months.
+If stored at $-20\,^{\circ}$ C, gradients form upon thawing, necessitating mixing the contents of the bottle before use.
+Preformed gradients can be stored for weeks without a change in gradient shape, provided that the gradient is sterile and not physically disturbed.
+It may be autoclaved at $120\,^{\circ}$ C for 30 minutes without any change in properties.
 Autoclaving of Percoll solutions must be carried out without addition of salts or sucrose.
 The presence of salts will cause Percoll to gelatinize and the presence of sucrose will cause caramelization.
 Minimum contact with air should be maintained during autoclaving to avoid formation of solid particles at the Percoll/air interface.
-This can be accomplished by using a narrowtop bottle.
+This can be accomplished by using a narrow-top bottle.
 If particles do form, they may be removed by filtration or low speed centrifugation.
 If any significant evaporation occurs during autoclaving, the volume should be replenished with sterile water so that the density is not affected.
 Percoll cannot be sterile filtered.

-The plastic bottles in which Percoll is packaged are not autoclavable.
+The bottles in which Percoll is packaged are not autoclavable.